 Q. Are advanced courses available?

-A. Advance Placement courses are offered in American History and English.
+A. Advance Placement courses are offered in American History, English, and Biology.
 More AP courses may be added in the future.

 Q. What does the dress code require?